Small Cell Wireless Technology

 (iv) No State or local government or instrumentality thereof may regulate the placement, construction, and modification of personal wireless service facilities on the basis of the environmental effects of radio frequency emissions to the extent that such facilities comply with the Commission’s regulations concerning such emissions.

-Village Guidelines Ordinance, and Resolution:
+Village Guidelines Ordinances, and Resolutions:

 - Approved Resolution 19-2508, Adopting Written Design Standards for Small Wireless Facilities